-Richard H. Glanton Philadelphia, PA Director since 1995 Biography: Mr. Glanton is Chairman of the Philadelphia Television Network, a privately-held media company.
-Mr. Glanton was Senior Vice President of Corporate Development at Exelon Corporation from 2003 to 2008.
+Richard H. Glanton Philadelphia, PA Director since 1995 Biography: Mr. Glanton is Chairman of the Philadelphia Television Network, a privately-held media company and Managing Member of ElectedFace LLC, an on-line service that connects people with their elected officials.
+Mr. Glanton was Senior Vice President of Corporate Development at Exclon Corporation from 2003 to 2008.
 From 1983 to 2003 he was a partner at the law firms of Wolf Block LLP (1983 to 1986) and Reed Smith LLP (1986 to 2003).
-Mr. Glanton is a director of The GEO Group, Inc. and Mistras Group, Inc. Age: 63.
+Mr. Glanton is a director of The GEO Group, Inc. and Mistras Group, Inc. Age: 64.

 Qualifications: Mr. Glanton has more than 25 years of legal experience in law firms and 13 years of executive experience as President of The Barnes Foundation for more than eight years from 1990 to 1998 and at Exelon.
 Mr. Glanton has approximately 28 years of continuous experience serving on boards of publicly traded companies.
-He has served as a director on boards of five publicly-traded companies, four of which are traded on the NYSE and one, CGU, on the United Kingdom Stock Exchange.
-He served as a Director of CGU of North America, a British based Insurance Company, from 1983 to 2003 when it was sold to White Mountain Group of Exeter New Hampshire and Berkshire Hathaway.
-He was a member of both, its Executive and Audit Committees during his 20 year tenure on that board.
+He has served as a director on boards of five publicly-traded companies, four of which are traded on the NYSE and one, CGU is traded, on the United Kingdom Stock Exchange.
+He served as a Director of CGU of North America, a British-based Insurance Company, from 1983 to 2003 when it was sold to White Mountain Group of Exeter New Hampshire and Berkshire Hathaway.
+He was a member of both its Executive and Audit Committees during his 20-year tenure on that board.
 From 1990 until 2003, he served as Director of PECO Energy and Exelon Corporation Boards until he resigned to assume a senior management position within the Company at the request of its Chairman.
 He served on Executive, Audit and Governance Committees of PECO/Exelon.
-He has been a director of the GEO Group since 1998, where he serves on its three Member Executive Committee, Chairman of the Audit and Finance Committee and a Member of its Governance and Compensation Committees.
-He has served as Chairman of Aqua's Governance Committee since 2005.
-The Board has determined that Mr. Glanton is an Independent Director.
-The Board of Directors views Mr. Glanton's independence, his experience in utility acquisitions, his experience as a director of other publicly-traded Companies and his demonstrated leadership roles in other business activities as important qualifications, skills and experience for the Board of Directors' conclusion that Mr. Glanton should serve as a director of the company.
+He has been a director of the GEO Group since 1998, where he serves on its three Member Executive Committee, and as Chairman of the Audit and Finance Committee and a Member of its Governance and Compensation Committees.
+He has served as Chairman of the Aqua America's Corporate Governance Committee since 2005.
+The Board has determined that Mr. Glanton is an independent director.
+The Board of Directors views Mr. Glanton's independence, his experience in utility acquisitions, his experience as a director of other publicly-traded companies and his demonstrated leadership roles in other business activities as important qualifications, skills and experience for the Board of Directors' conclusion that Mr. Glanton should serve as a director of the company.

 Lon R. Greenberg Wyndmoor, PA Director since 2005 Biography: Mr. Greenberg has been Chairman of the Board of Directors of UGI Corporation since August 1996 and Chief Executive Officer since August 1995.
 He was formerly President (July 1994 to August 2005), Vice Chairman of the Board (1995 to 1996) and Senior Vice President - Legal and Corporate Development (1989 to 1994) of UGI Corporation.
 Mr. Greenberg is a member of the Board of Trustees of Temple University and the Temple University Health System.
-Mr. Greenberg also serves as a director of UGI Utilities, Inc. and AmeriGas Propane, Inc. Age: 59.
+Mr. Greenberg also serves as a director of UGI Utilities, Inc. and AmeriGas Propane, Inc. Age: 60.